eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/integration_tests.md

 ## Run tests in Kubernetes mode

-1. Make sure that K3D is set up and vehicle runtime (including VehicleApp) is deployed and running (by executing the task `K3D Runtime - Deploy VehicleApp`).
+1. Make sure that K3D is set up and vehicle runtime (including VehicleApp) is deployed and running (by executing the task `K3D Runtime - Up`).
 2. Make sure that the tests are using the right ports for Kubernetes execution ([see above](#kubernetes-execution-k3d)).
 3. Run tests from the test runner.

 ## Update application when running in Kubernetes mode

+1. Execute the task `K3D Runtime - Down` which stops up K3D runtime.
+2. Execute the task `K3D Runtime - Up` which starts up K3D runtime.
-1. Re-run the task `K3D - Deploy runtime` that rebuilds and deploys the application to K3D.
+3. Execute the task `K3D Runtime - Deploy VehicleApp` .
-2. Re-run tests from the test runner.
+4. Re-run tests from the test runner.

 # Troubleshooting